sillyrai/Discord-RPC/README.md

 if everything is correct and there are no problems in your JSON file, this should show up when you open the "Discord-RPC.exe" executable
 ![](https://owowhatsthis.xyz/i/Yiff_me_please~4q0x8.png)

-if something else other than the sucess message appear, its likely that you've got an issue in your "config.json" file
+if something else other than the success message appear, its likely that you've got an issue in your "config.json" file